mcscope/APA102_Pi/HOPE_setup_readme.md

 - change the password (optional but wise)
 `passwd`

-- configure wireless if you haven't already /etc/wpa_supplicant/wpa_supplicant.conf
+- configure wireless if you haven't already, for convenience.
+/etc/wpa_supplicant/wpa_supplicant.conf
+(you need to use whatever the ssid and password of hopeconf is.
+I don't know yet.
+This is optional, you can continue using usb ethernet only for now, but you'll probably want to put it on the wifi when you install this at home or where-ever)
 ```
 country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev